-The Constabulary has an ongoing active programme of collaboration with Hampshire Fire and Rescue Services.
+The Constabulary has an active programme of collaboration with Hampshire Fire and Rescue Services.
 This already includes the sharing of buildings, including a shared headquarters.

 In line with the provisions within the Police and Crime Act 2011, the PCC undertook an options appraisal during 2017/18 to review the governance arrangements for Fire.
-The outcome was that the PCC determined, due to the strong collaboration arrangements already in place, not to submit a business case to change the current governance arrangements at the present time.
+The outcome was that the previous PCC determined not to submit a business case to change the current governance arrangements at the that time.
+It is noted that the Home Office concluded a further consultation in July 2022 on the governance arrangements for Fire and Rescue Services (FRSs), which included the option of the transfer of FRSs to PCCs.

 The Constabulary entered into a joint working arrangement in 2014/15 with Hampshire County Council and Hampshire Fire and Rescue Service for the provision of professional support services including finance, human resources, facilities management and procurement across the three organisations.
 Internal audit and pensions services have subsequently been added.
 The services are hosted but not controlled by Hampshire County Council as they are delivered with joint direction, governance, control and senior management with each organisation accounting for its share of the costs.
-The PCC undertook a full review of the shared service partnership arrangements during 2019 in relation to both the PCC and Constabulary to ensure arrangements continue to deliver the anticipated benefits from partnership working and continued to provide value for money, reaching a positive conclusion on both counts.